 Restoration Center Audio Resources and Features

-Our studios feature modern office climate control, shipping and receiving directly into office space, fire suppression, fire and security monitoring, and standard electrical power.
+Our studios feature modern office climate control, shipping and receiving directly into office space, fire and security monitoring, and standard electrical power.
 Specialized infrastructure includes locking storage and studio spaces, balanced power supply and premium oxygen-free copper cable in all production rooms, sonic neutrality in all production rooms, UPS in the secure server area, and 20/40 broadband service.

 Analog Signal Chain